Skip to Main Content

 Consider the following:

-• What type of evidence do they use to support their argument?
+• What type of evidence do this news article use to support their argument?
 Data, other people's research, personal opinions, etc.?
+Did it link you to any type of academic sources?

 Scan the following resource (you don't need to read it in full)